From Time Immemorial: Other criticism

 Following the book's negative reception in the UK, more critical reviews appeared in the United States.
-Columbia University professor Edward Said wrote unfavorably in The Nation (October 19, 1985), while Robert Olson dismissed the book in The American Historical Review (April 1985), concluding:
+Columbia University professor Edward Said wrote unfavorably in The Nation on 19 October 1985, while Robert Olson dismissed the book in The American Historical Review in April 1985, concluding:

 This is a startling and disturbing book.
-It is startling because, despite the author's professed ignorance of the historiography of the Arab-Israeli conflict and lack of knowledge of Middle Eastern history (pp. 221, 335) coupled with her limitation to sources largely in English (absolutely no Arab sources are used), she engages in the rewriting of history on the basis of little evidence. ...The undocumented numbers in her book in no way allow for the wild and exaggerated assertions that she makes or for her conclusion.
+It is startling because, despite the author's professed ignorance of the historiography of the Arab-Israeli conflict and lack of knowledge of Middle Eastern history (pp. 221, 335) coupled with her limitation to sources largely in English (absolutely no Arab sources are used), she engages in the rewriting of history on the basis of little evidence. ...
+The undocumented numbers in her book in no way allow for the wild and exaggerated assertions that she makes or for her conclusion.
 This book is disturbing because it seems to have been written for purely polemical and political reasons: to prove that Jordan is the Palestinian state.
 This argument, long current among revisionist Zionists, has regained popularity in Israel and among Jews since the Likud party came to power in Israel in 1977.

-Reviewing the book for the November 28, 1985 issue of The New York Times, Israeli historian Yehoshua Porath described it as a "sheer forgery," stating, "In Israel, at least, the book was almost universally dismissed as sheer rubbish except maybe as a propaganda weapon."
+Reviewing the book for the 28 November 1985 issue of The New York Times, Israeli historian Yehoshua Porath described it as a "sheer forgery," stating, "In Israel, at least, the book was almost universally dismissed as sheer rubbish except maybe as a propaganda weapon."
 In 1986, Porath repeated his views in The New York Review of Books, and published a negative review that cites many inaccuracies.